iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 The probability of producing something in the sample by giving is some kind of noise.

-Why is this a machematical sound thing to do?
+Why is this a mathematical sound thing to do?

 Ok, say want to produce a Guassian Distribution using uniform distribution, then it's not hard to just integrate use the inverse of the CDF of Guassian to get the mapping for such a function.
 However, in this case, **we are training** that mapping.